railsbridge-boston/railsbridge-boston/views/curriculum/commit_and_push_to_heroku.markdown

 </div>

 ### Step 2: Check that it worked

-Open your heroku app in the browser again by typing `heroku open`, then add "topics" to the end of the url.
+Reload your Heroku app in the web browser, then add "topics" to the end of the url.
 So if your app is called at http://fierce-meadow-4845.heroku.com/ it should look lile http://fierce-meadow-4845.heroku.com/topics